Holohedron/Unity-Experimental-DXR/README.md

 <img src = "https://github.com/Unity-Technologies/Unity-Experimental-DXR/blob/master/documentation/Error0.png" >

 This is due to Windows limitation that can't handle more than 260 character for filename.
 Please use a shorter folder and project name to allow the template to install correctly.
-Like "C:\DXR"
+Like "C:\DXR"1